mouseless/baked/unreleased.md

   - `useFormat` composable is added for number formatting
   - `Select` and `SelectButton` input components are added
     - `Enum` support is also implemented for options
-  - `Parameters` and `QueryParameters` behavioral components are added to render input parameters
   - `useQuery` composable is added as a computed data to use query parameters in place for a data
     - When used in query data of a remote data, it forwards current page's all query parameters to a remote call, allowing to use an endpoint of a rich transient in a data panel
   - `useContext` composable is added to manage bake context in ui components
-  - `InjectedData` is introduced for components to provide parameter data to its child commponents
+  - `InjectedData` is introduced for components to provide values, e.g. parameter data, to its child commponents

 ## Improvements